-Historic Building Appraisal Bonham Road Government Primary School

-No. 9A Bonham Road, Sai Ying Pun, H.K.
+Heritage Appraisal of Bonham Road Government Primary School, No. 9A Bonham Road, Sai Ying Pun, Hong Kong

-The site history of No. 9A Bonham Road can be traced back to a period from 1869 Historical to 1926, when it was occupied by the Diocesan Boys' School before it was moved to Interest Mongkok.
+The site history of No. 9A Bonham Road can be traced back to the period from 1869 to 1926, when it was occupied by the Diocesan Boys' School before the school moved to Mongkok.
 In 1883, Dr Sun Yat-sen, known as Sun Tai-tseung (孫帝象) at that time, studied there, but later left and enrolled in the then Central School (中央書院) on Hollywood Road in 1884.
-A bronze statue of Dr Sun Yat-sen, presented to Bonham Road Government Primary School (BRGPS, 般咸道官立小學) by his granddaughter, Dr Lily Sun (孫穂芳), was erected in 2011.
-It stands in the garden in front of the main building.
-In front of it is a fountain, which can be identified in a photo dated 1941.
+A bronze statue of Dr Sun Yat-sen, presented to the Bonham Road Government Primary School ("BRGPS") by his granddaughter, Dr Lily Sun (孫穂芳), was erected in 2011.
+The statue stands in the garden in front of the main building.
+The fountain in front of the statue can be identified in a photo dated 1941.